dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Booting Windows error: `OCB: StartImage failed - Already started`

-This is due to OpenCore getting confused when trying to boot boot Windows and acidentally thinking it's booting OpenCore.
+This is due to OpenCore getting confused when trying to boot boot Windows and accidentally thinking it's booting OpenCore.
 This can be avoided by either move Windows to it's own drive *or* adding a custom drive path under BlessOverride.
 See [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for more details.

 ## iASL warning, # unresolved